esquitx/pardis23-lab2/REPORT.md

 ## Task 6: ParalleStreamSort

-We were unable to complete a production ready implementation of this task.
-We did, however, have some ideas on how to implement them.

-- **Idea 1** - create an array of threads, with the length specified at execution.
-The array is the separated into fragments, and each thread runs a sequential version of merge sort.
-A parallelStream is then created to run all these threads in parallel.
-  **Issue** - when all threads have finished sorting,
+The implementation of MergeSort using ParallelStream used as similar programming logic to ThreadSort.
+Different thread tasks were created for the sorting of the left half and right half of the array, with the intention of being called recursive.
+These tasks were then wrapped into a Thread array and passed through a Parallel Stream that called their run() methods.

+Since ParallelStream uses a ForkJoinPool in the background, this is similar to invoking the left and right merging tasks into a pool.
+Performance is expected to look similar.

 Source files: